How to plant bare root ground covers

 Cover the root with soil, and water immediately.

-The hardest part of this planting job is the initial soil preparation work.
 Planting bare root ground cover is fun, and the results will be worth all of your effort.

 How To Plant Bare Root Ferns

 When you receive your bare root, it will need to be planted as soon as possible.
 You will need the basic garden tools such as a shovel to dig a hole, mulch, water, etc. There are very few steps to planting the fern.